OTC FX Options: What are they and where can you trade them?

 Who should use OTC FX Options

 In general, though, currency options should only be used by sophisticated professional investors or corporate clients who fully understand the risks.
-Also, there are plenty of charlatans out there who are not properly regulated and claim to be experts.
+Also, there are plenty of alleged experts out there who are not properly regulated and claim to have experience.
 The only brokers that are allowed to offer OTC FX options in the UK are regulated by the FCA.
 You can check a brokers regulator status on the FCA register here.